stoneskin/ASPdotNetCoreMVCMultipleSPA/README.md

 ### 1.2  Add Typescript follow the steps in below tutorials.

-- In the Manage NuGet Packages window, search for Microsoft.TypeScript.MSBuild, and then click Install on the right to install the package.
+- In the **Manage NuGet Packages** window, search for **Microsoft.TypeScript.MSBuild**, and then click Install on the right to install the package.

+- Create folders `/ClientApp/` and `/ClientApp/Src/` for your TypeScript code
-- My ts.config for building my typescript code  in ClientApp/src folder in to plain js files.
+- My initial `tsconfig.json` looks like below.
+It will build my typescript code  in ClientApp/src folder in to plain js files and output to `/wwwroot/js` folder.

     ```json
         {